aio-libs/aiohttp/docs/tracing_reference.rst

    .. attribute:: response

-       Response :class:`ClientReponse` got from the redirect.
+       Response :class:`ClientResponse` got from the redirect.

 TraceConnectionQueuedStartParams
 --------------------------------